 When you were a kid you most likely learned differently than the classmate sitting next to you.
 The same goes for adults.
 We all learn in our own ways and some of your listeners might consume ebooks way more efficiently than your podcasts.
 By creating diversity amongst your content and repurposing a couple of podcast episodes into an eBook, you’re creating more opportunities to monetize.

 So how do podcasts money with ebooks?
-Well, today you can quickly assemble an eBook using services like The Flipping Book, Canva Ebook Maker, or Venngage.
+Well, today you can quickly assemble an eBook using services like The Flipping Book, Canva Ebook Maker, Venngage and/or the VISME Ebook Maker.
 Another substitute would be to find someone via Upwork or Fiverr to do all the work of manufacturing and designing it.

 Once finished, head over to Amazon Kindle Direct Publish, Blurb, or Barnes & Nobles Press to self-publish your book in minutes.
 The key to monetizing this eBook comes from linking it everywhere from your website, Instagram call to action to your email list.
 If you keep it there long enough and promote it consistently you’ll have a recurring stream of income.